 Most countries in the world will require a criminal background check when you apply for residency.
-These can vary from a certification by your local police, to a full background check from Interpol and the FBI.
+These can vary from a certification by your local police to a full background check from Interpol and the FBI.

-And several times a week, we get questions from readers who have concerns about submitting to these checks... mostly, from people who fear they won't pass.
+And several times a week, we get questions from readers who have concerns about submitting to these checks... mostly from people who fear they won't pass.

-Of course, when people write in, they never admit to anything serious... they always claim it was a "youthful indiscretion".
+Of course, when people write in, they never admit to anything serious... they always claim it was a "youthful indiscretion."

-They'll say something like "On my way to church one day in 1978, I was caught with a joint in my pocket-one I was holding for someone else-and have a conviction on my record.
+They'll say something like "I was caught with a joint in my pocket in 1978- one I was holding for someone else-and have a conviction on my record.
 Will that prevent me from getting residency abroad?"

 Now please...
-I know some of you guys who write in have a more-serious skeleton in your closet than you're admitting to.
+I know some of you guys who write in have a more serious skeleton in your closet.
 This one is probably more-realistic: